Current Bursary Opportunities

 We are currently accepting scholarships and bursaries for the 19th May 1961 Charity and The Gittins Family Charitable Trust.

-The bursaries are for £1000 per successful student. £800 of this to be paid in February/March and the final instalment of £200 in May after you have written a £500 report stating how the bursary has supported you.
+The bursaries are for £1000 per successful student. £800 of this to be paid in February/March, and the final instalment of £200 in May - after you have written a £500 report stating how the bursary has supported you.

 The Gittins Family Charitable Trust

-10 bursaries of £1000 available to students studying Biomedical science, Biological and Forensic Science, Nursing, Pharmacology, Human Biosciences plus Manufacturing and Mechanical Engineering.
-Students must be UK full time undergraduates at Coventry University paying the full tuition fees.
+10 bursaries of £1000 available to students studying Biomedical Science, Biological and Forensic Science, Nursing, Pharmacology, Human Biosciences plus Manufacturing and Mechanical Engineering.
+Students must be UK full-time undergraduates at Coventry University paying the full tuition fees.
 To be eligible for this bursary you must not be living at home.

 Gittins Application From